publisha/publisha.github.io/index.md

 [b016960a]: http://www.pagetoscreen.net "Lots of useful information"

-You will find here help documents and tutorials and a range of topics including using Adobe InDesign and Apple iBooks Author, as well as using GitHub to edit documents within a repository.
+You will [find here help documents and tutorials][182881a3] and a range of topics including using Adobe InDesign and Apple iBooks Author, as well as using GitHub to edit documents within a repository.

+  [182881a3]: /contents "See all contents in a menu"

 More documents are being added and you can find the list within the left hand menu.
-Just click on the icon top left.
+Just click on the icon top left or [see the contents page][d78d4ed1].

+  [d78d4ed1]: /contents "Open the contents page"

 Project maintained by @Pageboy